oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Status List Parameter

 The URI to the Status List Aggregation MAY be provided as the optional parameter `aggregation_uri` in the Status List itself as explained in[](#status-list-cbor) and [](#status-list-json) respectively.
-A Relying Party can choose to follow this link and retrieve an up-to-date list of the relevant Status Lists.
+A Relying Party may use this link to retrieve an up-to-date list of relevant Status Lists.

 # Further Examples